 Biometric Time Recorders

-There are even machines called biometric time clock systems, which actually record the employee clocking-in or out by scanning their finger prints or identifying the size of their hand.
+There are even machines called biometric time clock systems, which actually record the employee clocking-in or out by scanning their finger prints or identifying the size of their hand or the blood pattern within the hand for high security requirements.